m-lab/website/_pages/04-data.md

 layout: page
 permalink: /data/
 title: "Data"
-page-title: "Overview"
+page-title: "M-Lab Data"
 menu-item: true
 breadcrumb: data
 ---

-# Overview
+# Data Publishing

-M-Lab publishes its data in two different forms:
+M-Lab publishes its data in two forms:

-* Google Cloud Storage (raw files)
+* Google Cloud Storage
   * M-Lab publishes raw output from its measurement tools on Google Cloud Storage as file archives.
-  * See the [M-Lab Google Cloud Storage documentation](/data/gcs) for more information.
+  * See [M-Lab Google Cloud Storage documentation]({{ site.baseurl }}/data/gcs) for more information.

-* Google BigQuery (SQL queryable)
+* Google BigQuery
-  * M-Lab parses data for a subset of its tools and publishes the data on BigQuery, so that users can run SQL queries over the data.
+  * M-Lab parses data for a subset of its tools and publishes the data on BigQuery so that users can run SQL queries on the data.
-  * See the [M-Lab BigQuery QuickStart](/data/bq/quickstart) for more information.
+  * See [M-Lab BigQuery QuickStart]({{ site.baseurl }}/data/bq/quickstart) for more information.

 There is typically at least a 24-hour delay between data collection and data publication.

 ## Data License and Citing M-Lab Data

-All data collected by M-Lab tests are available to the public without restriction under a [No Rights Reserved Creative Commons Zero Waiver](http://creativecommons.org/about/cc0).
+All data collected by M-Lab tests are available to the public without restriction under a [No Rights Reserved Creative Commons Zero Waiver](http://creativecommons.org/about/cc0){:target="_blank"}.

-Please cite M-Lab datasets as follows:
+Please cite M-Lab data sets as follows:

-* The M-Lab _test name_ Dataset, _date range used_. _M-Lab test URL_
+The M-Lab *test name* Data Set, *date range used*. *M-Lab test URL*

 For example:

-* The M-Lab NDT Dataset 2009-02-11 - 2015-12-21. [https://measurementlab.net/tools/ndt](https://measurementlab.net/tools/ndt)
+The M-Lab NDT Data Set 2009-02-11–2015-12-21. [https://measurementlab.net/tools/ndt]({{ site.baseurl }}/tools/ndt)